-Haven, Colgate's sexual violence resource center, provides confidential care, support, advocacy, and trauma-informed clinical services to survivors of sexual assault, intimate partner violence, child/family abuse, stalking, and/or harassment.
+Haven, Colgate's sexual violence response center, provides confidential care, support, advocacy, and trauma-informed clinical services to survivors of sexual assault, intimate partner violence, child/family abuse, stalking, and/or harassment.
 Help Restore Hope, an agency in nearby Oneida, provides support to Colgate students by placing an advocate on campus to help students if necessary.
 Colgate also supports Madison County's Sexual Assault Nurse Examiner (SANE) program, which provides survivor-focused services 24 hours a day, 365 days a year countywide, as well as options in where to obtain care.
 Parents and family members can help coach their students to get support from either of these resources.
-Additionally, you are welcome to consult with Haven staff members to discuss ways of supporting your student.
+Additionally, you are welcome to consult with Haven staff members to discuss ways of supporting your student during their time at Colgate.

-In the University's Office of Equity and Diversity, Colgate's Title IX coordinator oversees response to complaints of sexual harassment, sexual assault, discrimination, discriminatory harassment, and other violations of the policy.
+As the University's Title IX coordinator, Colgate's associate provost for equity and diversity oversees response to complaints of sexual harassment, sexual assault, discrimination, discriminatory harassment, and other violations of the policy.
 (Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits discrimination on the basis of sex in any education program or activity that receives federal funding.
 Under Title IX, discrimination on the basis of sex can include sexual harassment, rape, and sexual assault.)
 Complaints will be addressed through the University's Student Sex- or Gender-Based Discrimination and Harassment and Sexual Misconduct Resources and Response Procedures.